nkrabben/digphoto/content/manufacturers/apple/file-formats.md

 - Notes:
   - Greater compression efficiency for a given quality
   - Apps may convert to JPEG for compatibility purposes
+  - Used for Spatial Images.
+Each image is stored as a separate track with metadata identifying the lens

 ### JPEG